 We have historically included the financial impact of weather variability in the calculation of Retail Gross Margin.
 We will continue this historical approach, but during the first quarter of 2021 we added back the \$64.9 million net financial loss incurred related to Winter Storm Uri, as described above, in the calculation of Retail Gross Margin because the extremity of the Texas storm combined with the impact of unprecedented pricing mechanisms ordered by ERCOT is considered unusual, infrequent, and non-recurring in nature.
 In June 2022, we received \$9.6 million from ERCOT related to PURA Subchapter N Securitization financing.
-The \$9.6 million is reflected as a non-recurring item reducing Retail Gross Margin for the three and six months ended June 30, 2022 for consistent presentation of the financial impacts of Winter Storm Uri.
+The \$9.6 million is reflected as a non-recurring item reducing Retail Gross Margin for the TTM for consistent presentation of the financial impacts of Winter Storm Uri.